eaplatanios/jelly-bean-world/README.md

   - Each agent interacts with the simulator by deciding **when and where to move**.
-  - Once all agents have requested to move, the simulator progresses by one time step and notifies all the agents (by invoking the `on_step()` method that they implement).
+  - Once all agents have requested to move, the simulator progresses by one time step and notifies invokes a callback function.
-  - All items in the world are automatically collected by the agents and are available in their *current state* information. <!-- TODO: !!! -->
+  - Some items in the world are automatically collected by the agents.
+The collected items are available in each agent's state information.

 **NOTE:** Note that the agent is not moved until the simulator advances the time step and issues a notification about that event.
 The simulator only